matthewlpearson/System-Monitoring-Log-Analysis-Tool-in-Kali-Linux-VMware-/README.md

 **Here I’m inside the nano editor in Kali Linux, writing out my Bash script.
 This shows the actual code I created to automate system monitoring.**.![2025-11-11 09_52_55-kali-linux-2025.3-vmware-amd64 - VMware Workstation.png](https://github.com/matthewlpearson/System-Monitoring-Log-Analysis-Tool-in-Kali-Linux-VMware-/blob/f81025c0329c46f6a31de7e2e5c3edd1e67d3819/2025-11-11%2009_52_55-kali-linux-2025.3-vmware-amd64%20-%20VMware%20Workstation.png)

 **This is the moment I executed my script in the terminal.
 You can see the System Monitoring Started…message, which confirms the script is live and logging data every 60 seconds**.![2025-11-11 09_55_04-kali-linux-2025.3-vmware-amd64 - VMware Workstation.png](https://github.com/matthewlpearson/System-Monitoring-Log-Analysis-Tool-in-Kali-Linux-VMware-/blob/a29a3c11567a436887cf44ac6f33930dfdfdde32/2025-11-11%2009_55_04-kali-linux-2025.3-vmware-amd64%20-%20VMware%20Workstation.png)

+**Here’s a snippet from the system_log.txt file my script generated.
+Each entry includes a timestamp along with CPU, memory, and disk usage**.!